Wound up in 1918. Re-formed February 1919.

 In 1996, with the club struggling to manage its debts, a new board took control that included TV cook Delia Smith, who later took a majority shareholding jointly with her husband.
 Smith introduced various schemes to bring in revenue including a club restaurant that carried her name.
 As the club's financial position improved so did performances and in 2004, City won the Nationwide Division One championship to return briefly to the Premier League.
 Their success proved short lived and they soon returned to the Championship followed, in 2009, by relegation to League One.

 Back-to-back promotions then saw Norwich return to the Premier League in 2011, a result described by manager Paul Lambert as, "An absolute miracle."
+The team were relegated in 2014.

 - (a) Norwich City FC (Images of Sport: G Enderby)